Skip to Main Content

 Ohio's Open Meetings Law

 Ohio law mandates that school board meetings be open to the public with the exception of executive sessions.
 In an executive session, Ohio law permits the Board to discuss, but not vote, on personnel matters, property purchases, possible legal action, employee negotiations, security arrangements, and items the law says must be kept confidential.
+Additional information can be found in Board Policy 0169.2.

 To Speak Before the Board